Course Information and FAQ:

 Cell phone coverage and internet: Please note that Adams County, Ohio is a rural region in the foothills of the Appalachians.
 Cell phone coverage is spotty and connectivity depends on your phone service company.
 However, Wi-Fi is available at the Ohio Star Retreat Center.
 You can pick up most cell phone providers on the area’s major state highways.

 Comfort in the Out-of-Doors: We will be spending most of our time in the field, so please pack clothing that will allow you to be comfortable for a variety of weather conditions, and for hiking at night.
 The program will go on rain or shine.
-In southern Ohio, the low to mid-nineties are common daytime highs.
-We will be active from morning hours, in the heat of the day, and into the late afternoon.
-Regardless, it will be hot.
+In southern Ohio, the low to mid-nineties are not uncommon daytime highs.
 If you work daily in an air-conditioned environment, you might be wise to prepare for the course by taking mid-day walks so you can begin adjusting to midsummer outdoor temperatures.

 Physical Capacity: Because the course is focused on outdoor activities, participants should be able to hike 3-4 miles a day sustainably without injury or discomfort.
 That said, we will likely only be covering 2-3 miles a day.
 Off-trail hiking will be an occasional component of the course, but for the most part we will be following established trails.
 Trails may be narrow and uneven in nature at times.
 We will not be hiking so much as following the butterflies, therefore we will be moving at a relaxed pace.

 Location.
 This course will be held in the prairies and along the roadsides of rural Adams County, Ohio, recognized as a “go to” destination for a wide range of butterflies.
 The weekend hub will be at the Ohio Star Retreat Center.
 Maximum attendance is 18 to 20 people.